indeedeng/iwf/README.md

 ![decision flow2](https://user-images.githubusercontent.com/4523955/234919896-30db8628-daeb-4f1d-bd2b-7bf826989c75.png)

-or even more complicated as needed.
+or as complicated as needed!

 ### Commands for WorkflowState's WaitUntil API

 iWF provides three types of commands:

 * `SignalCommand`: will wait for a signal to be published to the workflow signal channel.
-External application can use SignalWorkflow API to signal a workflow.
+External applications can use SignalWorkflow API to signal a workflow.
 * `TimerCommand`: will wait for a **durable timer** to fire.
 * `InternalChannelCommand`: will wait for a message from InternalChannel.

-The waitUntil API can return multiple commands along with a `CommandWaitingType`:
+The `waitUntil` API can return multiple commands along with a `CommandWaitingType`:

 * `AllCommandCompleted`: This option waits for all commands to be completed.